Thank you! Your submission has been received!

-Next JS vs React: How do they compare?
+Next JS vs React: What are the differences?

 React vs. Next JS: Library vs Framework